Tag Archives: Kentucky

 The True Roots of my Stafford Lines.
 Delaware, Virginia, North Carolina, Ohio, and With Family Ties to Kentucky, Tennessee, Iowa, & Missouri.
 52 Ancestors, Week 42, Dig a Little Deeper

-52 Ancestors, week 43 writing promp is dig a little a deeper.
-When looking at my Stafford ancestors, and digging much deeper, I came upon mistakes and a major correction that needed to be made on who exactly was the … Continue reading
+52 Ancestors, week 43 writing prompt is dig a little deeper.
+When looking at my Stafford ancestors, and digging much deeper, I came upon mistakes and a major correction that needed to be made on who exactly was the root … Continue reading

 52 Ancestors Week 34: Timeline.
 Trying to Reconstruct a Timeline of My 3rd Great-Grandparents Michael Nestor and Catherine Hansberry using Irish Petty Session Court Registers.